Tips and Common Questions

 "Help with the project""Review the PR for security issues, especially around user input"

 Don't keep everything in chat.
-Put specs, decisions, and task lists on the board.
-Agents can reference board artifacts across conversations.
+Put specs, decisions, and task lists in the plan (the board's default tab).
+Agents can reference plan items across conversations.
 Chat disappears from context.
-The board persists.
+The plan persists.

 Let Agents Talk to Each Other